-- You first need an org to act as your Dev Hub, and to do that you must enable a Dev Hub inside Salesforce (for information on how to do this take a look at their support guide).
+- You first need an org to act as your Dev Hub, and to do that you must enable Dev Hub for a Salesforce org, using the Salesforce user interface.
+(For information on how to do this, take a look at their support guide.)

-- Your connected Dev Hub will now visible below Manage SFDX dev hubs
+- Your connected Dev Hub will now be listed on the

 Setting up scratch orgs

-- Head to the Compare and Deploy page , under either Metadata deployments or Data deployments and click on
+- Head to the Compare and deploy page under

 SFDX scratch org.
-You will be able to see your connected Dev Hub from which you can create scratch orgs from.
+You will be able to see your connected Dev Hub, which you can create scratch orgs from.

-- Once you have created a scratch org, you’ll see a link to log into your scratch orgs - no passwords necessary.
+- Once you have created a scratch org, you’ll see a link to log into your scratch org - no password necessary.

 - You are now all set to follow the usual Gearset workflow and start configuring comparison and deployments to your scratch orgs!